Wool: Absorption

+Flammability

 Wool ignites at a higher temperature than cotton and some synthetic fibers.
 It has a lower rate of flame spread, a lower rate of heat release, a lower heat of combustion, and does not melt or drip; it forms a char that is insulating and self-extinguishing, and it contributes less to toxic gases and smoke than other flooring products when used in carpets.
 Wool carpets are specified for high safety environments, such as trains and aircraft.
 Wool is usually specified for garments for firefighters, soldiers, and others in occupations where they are exposed to the likelihood of fire.

-Wool causes an allergic reaction in some people.
+Current evidence does not identify wool fibre itself as a cutaneous allergen.
+Coarse fibres, especially those at or above about 30–32 micrometres, can cause mechanical irritation and itching.
+Contact allergy to lanolin or processing chemicals is a separate condition and is uncommon in modern wool garments.